Code-Institute-Submissions/laxrules-project/README.md

 FEATURES
 =
+This site will be extended to include referees and more hints and tips relating to the rules and how to administer the fouls.
+At the moment it will focus more on umpiring as this is what is needed more.
 <ul style="list-style-type:none">
 <li>View only site - no updating possible. </li><li>Dropdown menu.<li></li> 3 column site - apart  from home page -  allowing for margins to be used for help notes (for example). <li></li>Responsive table for register of officials.</li>
 </ul>